 - available to instructors only after the course ends and grades are submitted.

-Some university systems release grades earlier, others release small gift cards or bookstore credit via lottery as UW Tacoma recently began with our student surveys.
+Some university systems offer incentives for online participation.
 UW is not considering these options, but supports incentive via small extra credit IF response remains anonymous.
-To do so, UW Tacoma encourages instructors to ask students to COPY/POST the most effective question asked (not their response) or to ask students to POST a better question that was NOT asked in the course evaluation.
+To do so, UW Tacoma encourages instructors to inform students of value, and to encourage participation.
 This phrasing assures anonymity, increases response rate and values student feedback regarding assessment.